des-work/VulHub-LeaderBoard-Web/README.md

 ## Acknowledgments

+### Special Thanks

+**🎓 VulHub Team** - A huge thank you to the VulHub team who created the exceptional cybersecurity activities, challenges, and vulnerability labs that make this leaderboard platform possible.
+Their dedication to hands-on security education provides the foundation for this gamified learning experience.

+### Technology & Tools

 - Built with [Next.js](https://nextjs.org/), [NestJS](https://nestjs.com/), and [PostgreSQL](https://www.postgresql.org/)
 - UI components styled with [Tailwind CSS](https://tailwindcss.com/)
 - Icons from [Lucide React](https://lucide.dev/)